Do Capacity Constraints Constrain Coalitions?: Strong Price of Anarchy

 \subsection{Homogeneous Capacities}

 We consider a more restricted form of capacity constraints, in which all the edges have the same capacity.
-In this special case, we show that every SE in games played on an EP network is optimal.
+In this special case, we show that every SE in games played on EP networks is optimal.

-\begin{theorem} For every feasible symmetric CCS game with homogeneous capacities played on an EP network, it holds that $SPoA = 1$. \end{theorem} \begin{proof} Let $\Delta$ be a feasible symmetric game played on an EP network $G$, and denote by $c$ the capacity of the edges.
-We wish to show that every SE in $\Delta$ is optimal.
+\begin{theorem} For every feasible symmetric CFCSC game with homogeneous capacities played on an EP network, it holds that $SPoA = 1$. \end{theorem} \begin{proof} Let $\Delta$ be a feasible symmetric game played on an EP network $G$, and denote by $c$ the capacity of the edges.
+We show that every SE in $\Delta$ is optimal.
 We first show that there is a game that is played on a network of parallel edges, such that every SE in that game is optimal if and only if every SE in $\Delta$ is optimal.
 Let $G_1, \ldots, G_k$ be EP networks such that $G = G_1 \parallel G_2 \parallel \ldots \parallel G_k$, and none of $G_1,\ldots,G_k$ can be represented as a parallel composition of two networks.
 Since $G_i$ is an EP network, and cannot be decomposed into two parallel subnetworks, $G_i$ must be a single edge or an EP network that is extended by a single edge.
 It follows that in every strategy profile, no more than $c$ agents can use edges that belong to $G_i$.
 If $G_i$ is a single edge, its capacity is $c$, and if $G_i$ is an EP network extended by a single edge $e$, every agent that uses edges from $G_i$ must also use $e$, which has a capacity of $c$ agents.

 Next, we claim that in every SE, all the agents that use edges from $G_i$ use the same path, which is the lowest-cost path in $G_i$ (if there is more than one path with minimal cost, one of these paths will be shared by all the agents).
 If there are agents who use a path of higher cost in $G_i$, they can deviate to the lowest-cost path and reduce their costs.
 This deviation satisfies the capacity constraints, as at most $c$ agents use edges from $G_i$, and the capacity of all the edges in the path is $c$.